-This rule applies to immunizations purchased by CDPHE that are recommended by the Advisory Committee on Immunization Practices of the U.S. Department of Health and Human Services and provided to Colorado practitioners.
+This section applies to immunizations provided by the Department that are recommended by the ACIP and available to Colorado practitioners.

-- A. Practitioners may charge up to the Centers for Medicare and Medicaid services maximum regional fee for the administration of vaccine.
-These fees apply to all vaccines purchased by CDPHE, including but not limited to the Infant Immunization Program, and Immunization of Children Attending School. - B. A vaccine recipient may not be denied vaccine provided by CDPHE because of inability to pay the administration fee. - C. If a practitioner's vaccine administration costs are less than the Centers for Medicare and Medicaid Services maximum regional fee for the administration of vaccine, then they may only charge up to that lesser amount.
+- A. Practitioners may charge up to the Centers for Medicare and Medicaid Services maximum regional fee for the administration of vaccine.
+These fees apply to all vaccines provided by the Department. - B. A vaccine recipient may not be denied vaccine provided by the Department because of inability to pay the administration fee. - C. If a practitioner's vaccine administration costs are less than the Centers for Medicare and Medicaid Services maximum regional fee for the administration of vaccine, then they may only charge up to that lesser amount.